ansble/monument/readme.md

             , includeSubDomains: true //optional.
 Defaults to true , preload: true //optional.
 Defaults to true }
-        , noCahce: false //defaults to off.
+        , noCache: false //defaults to off.
 This is the nuclear option for caching , publicKeyPin: { //default is off.
 This one is complicated read below...
             sha256s: ['keynumberone', 'keynumbertwo'] //an array of SHA-256 public key pins see below for how to obtain , maxAge: 100 //time in seconds for the pin to be in effect